 Speak with a Florida Personal Injury Attorney Today

 If you are injured in an auto accident, it is important to speak with an experienced attorney who can review your case and advise you on the potential damages that may be available.
-To schedule a consultation with a Deerfield Beach car accident lawyer, contact the Leifer Law Firm today.
+To schedule a consultation with a Deerfield Beach car accident lawyer, Contact Leifer & Ramirez today.